A Cruise Ship Lifestyle

 “Woe to those who rise early in the morning that they may pursue strong drink, who stay up late in the evening that wine may inflame them!
 Their banquets are accompanied by lyre and harp, by tambourine and flute, and by wine; But they do not pay attention to the deeds of the Lord, nor do they consider the work of His hands.”
 (Isaiah 5:11-12)

 The pursuit of strong drink?
 Check.
 Staying up late?
 Check.
 Lots of food and music?
 Yep, those too.
 Neglect of God?
-Unfortunately, seems prevalent.
+Prevalent.
 If you’ve ever been on a cruise, you’ll recognize how Isaiah’ describes well what a cruise vacation looks like for most people.

 “Distress and affliction to she who gets up in the morning to pursue strong coffee because she stayed up too late the night before watching television.
 Her eating habits consist of potato chips and ice cream, and she does nothing but sit around and read novels all day long.
 She fails to pay attention to what the Holy Spirit wants her to do, and she completely ignores His direction on a regular basis.
 No exercise.
 No writing.
 No housework.”